tychonievich/graphics/md/text/quaternions.md

 # To rotation matrix

 To rotate point $x$ by unit-length quaternion $q$ we use $q x q^{*}$.
-But we generally will want to convert the quaternion to a matrix intead.
+But we generally will want to convert the quaternion to a matrix instead.

 The 3×3 rotation matrix of an arbitrary (non-normalized) quaternion can be found using the following three equations:
 $$n = w^2 + x^2 + y^2 + z^2$$